Recurring Saturday Night Live characters and sketches introduced 1997–98: Morning Latte

 This sketch features Will Ferrell and Cheri Oteri playing two morning talk show hosts.
 Ferrell plays Tom Wilkins, a typical vapid and smiling male TV personality, and Oteri plays his scatterbrained female co-host, Cass Van Rye.
 The two are depicted as being extremely chipper, and tend to be overenthusiastic about each other's mundane life stories, and about their less-than-stellar guests.
 This is more than likely due to the large amounts of latte they consume during the course of a show.

 The two begin the show by recounting recent events in their personal lives (in the same vein as shows like Live with Regis and Kelly, which SNL itself has parodied after Oteri and Ferrell left the show), which are almost certainly never as exciting as their reactions to them.
 Cass usually tells a story about herself and her husband Eli, in which she never fails to include the detail about her inability to conceive children.
 Tom then tells a story about a recent event involving him and his wife Gail.
 Cass almost immediately forgets the details of his story, prompting her to ask questions to which he has already stated the answers.
 There is also usually a producer off to the side who throws out random comments, which Cass inadvertently forgets over the course of the show.
 The producer eventually gets fed up with her absentmindedness and loses his temper, shouting obscenities (such as, "YOU STUPID BITCH!") at her.
 The two hosts become stunned at the reaction, until he informs them that he was "just kidding", to which they respond with incessant laughter.

 They also have guests on the show, yet no matter how boring or insipid they are, the two remain extremely enthralled throughout the interview.
 Debuted October 25, 1997.

+Martha Stewart Living

+Ana Gasteyer parodies Martha Stewart and her eponymous television program.